lampedepoche/Final-project/README.md

 ## To-Do
 A lot.
-Mainly basic functions like Save, New, Redo and a proper Undo would be needed.
+Mainly basic functions like Save, New, Redo and a proper Undo and Select would be needed.
 Ideas for slightly advanced functions lived in the imagination of the programmer: possibility to draw stars, to make fractals by pressing the arrows on the keyboard, resize a shape, etc.